Holographic nature of critical quantum states of proteins

 The Anderson metal-insulator transition\cite{evers2008anderson} (MIT) is a fundamental phenomenon in condensed matter physics, describing the transition from a conducting (metallic) to a non-conducting (insulating) state driven by disorder in a material.
 As proposed by P.W.
 Anderson, this transition occurs due to the localization of electronic wave functions induced by random impurities or lattice defects.
 In a metallic phase, electrons can travel through the material as their wave functions are extended and correlated; random matrix theory\cite{altshuler1988repulsion,guhr1998random} describes the statistics of energy levels.
 However, as the disorder increases, these wave functions become increasingly localized, leading to an insulating state where eigenstates are spatially localized and uncorrelated; the energy levels follow Poisson statistics.

-The critical point of the Anderson transition is characterized by a unique set of properties where wave functions exhibit multifractal\cite{castellani1986multifractal,pook1991multifractality} behavior.
-At the critical point, the level statistics deviate from the random matrix and Poisson distributions and instead display a universal distribution\cite{shklovskii1993statistics} that is intermediate between the metallic and insulating phases, highlighting the presence of non-trivial correlations in the eigenstates\cite{chalker1990scaling,huckestein1994relation}.
-The critical state has some peculiar features.
+The critical point of the Anderson transition is characterized by a unique set of properties where wave functions exhibit multifractal\cite{castellani1986multifractal,pook1991multifractality} behavior. {At the critical point, the level statistics deviate from the random matrix and Poisson distributions.
+Instead, they display a universal distribution\cite{shklovskii1993statistics} that is intermediate between the metallic and insulating phases, highlighting the presence of non-trivial correlations in the eigenstates\cite{chalker1990scaling,huckestein1994relation}.} The critical state has some peculiar features.
 For example, it has been argued\cite{feigel2010fractal,burmistrov2012enhancement} that if one could artificially create a critically disordered metal in which the level of disorder is nearly perfectly adjusted to the critical point of the Anderson transition, a high temperature {\em fractal superconducting state} can arise due to the power-law dependence of the superconductor-insulator transition temperature on the interaction constant of the electron-electron attraction.
 It has also been found\cite{ng2006critical,vattay2014quantum} that systems near the critical point of MIT can have long coherence times and coherent transport at the same time, and some biological molecules prefer this state\cite{vattay2015quantum}.